Approximate Modularity Revisited

-\begin{thm}[Learning algorithm] There is a deterministic polynomial time learning algorithm that given value oracle access to a $\Delta$-linear function on $n$ items, makes $O(n)$ nonadaptive value queries and outputs a linear function~$h$, such that $h(S)$ is $O(\Delta(1 + \sqrt{\min\{|S|,n-|S|\}}))$-close to $f(S)$ for every set $S$. \end{thm}
+\begin{theorem}[Learning algorithm] There is a deterministic polynomial time learning algorithm that given value oracle access to a $\Delta$-linear function on $n$ items, makes $O(n)$ nonadaptive value queries and outputs a linear function~$h$, such that $h(S)$ is $O(\Delta(1 + \sqrt{\min\{|S|,n-|S|\}}))$-close to $f(S)$ for every set $S$. \end{theorem}

+The learning algorithm is based on the Hadamard basis.
+A similar technique is applied in \cite{DY08} for a different purpose (as brought to our attention by Moni Naor) -- attacking the privacy of an $n$-sized binary database, and recovering all but $o(n)$ entries via a linear number of queries.

-The learning algorithm is based on the Hadamard basis, i.e., an orthogonal basis of $\mathbb{R}^n$ consisting of vectors with $\pm1$ entries, which can be constructed for every $n$ that is a power of 2.
-The Hadamard basis has the following property: for every two linear functions that are $O(\Delta)$-close on the basis vectors (where each basis vector can be interpreted as a difference between two sets, one corresponding to its $+1$ indices, the other to its $-1$ indices), the linear functions are $O(\Delta(1 + \sqrt{\min\{|S|,n-|S|\}}))$-close on \emph{every} set $S$.
+The Hadamard basis is an orthogonal basis of $\mathbb{R}^n$ consisting of vectors with $\pm1$ entries, which can be constructed for every $n$ that is a power of 2.
+It has the following property: for every two linear functions that are $O(\Delta)$-close on the basis vectors (where each basis vector can be interpreted as a difference between two sets, one corresponding to its $+1$ indices, the other to its $-1$ indices), the linear functions are $O(\Delta(1 + \sqrt{\min\{|S|,n-|S|\}}))$-close on \emph{every} set $S$.
 (This property follows from the vectors having large norms, and thus a large normalization factor by which the distance of $\Delta$ is divided.)
 Given $O(n)$ value queries to a $\Delta$-linear function $f$, an algorithm can learn the values of the linear function $g$ that is $\Delta$-close to $f$ for the $n$ Hadamard basis vectors, up to an additive error of $O(\Delta)$.
 This is enough information to construct a linear function $h$ that is $O(\Delta(1 + \sqrt{\min\{|S|,n-|S|\}}))$-close to $g(S)$, and thus to $f(S)$, for every set $S$.